 In 1865, when she was age 25, Matilda married William Buck Hayden (1839-1917), the son of prominent New York and Ohio businessman Peter Hayden and Alice (Booth) Hayden.
 As a boy in about 1845, William moved with his parents and family from Auburn, NY to Columbus, where his father formed many profitable industrial and financial firms which created what the New York Times once called a "fortune."

-The Haydens had eight children -- Peter Hayden, Jane Duff "Jennie" Quintard, Estella Quintard, Alice Reamey French, William "Langdon" Hayden, Mabel Elise Burr, Cotton "Allen" Hayden and John "Harold" Hayden.
+The Haydens went on to produce a family of eight children -- Peter Hayden, Jane Duff "Jennie" Quintard, Estella Quintard, Alice Reamey French, William "Langdon" Hayden, Mabel Elise Burr, Cotton "Allen" Hayden and John "Harold" Hayden.

 [Note -- William's brother and business partner Charles Halleck Hayden (1837-1920) married Louise Irving and had three children -- Charles Leverett Hayden of New York, Mrs. R.E.
 Fenton of New York and Mrs. F.W.
 Prentiss of Columbus.]